 Before you start preparing your invitation, check out our guidance on how to create and manage sessions in zkipster first.
 Please also take a look at our main Invitations Help Center section for some in-depth articles on how to set up your email and configure your form settings.

 Important: Any guests' +1s are not counted towards the session guest count.
 In order to accurately make use of the session capacity function, it is best to list all guests (including any +1s) you are planning to invite as main guests inside your event.
+Please also note that adding your guests to sessions will count towards the 10k guest limit for guaranteed best performance.

 Adding a 'Sessions' Field to your Response Form